JuliaGraphics/Luxor.jl/docs/src/howto/colors-styles.md

 ![more dashes](../assets/figures/moredashes.svg)

-Notice that odd-numbered patterns flip the ink and skip numbers each time through.
+Notice that odd-numbered patterns flip the ink and skip values each time through.

 ## Gradient blends